Hawaii Japanese Yakisoba Noodles Recipe

 Method:

 Boil the noodles for about 1 minutes lesser than what the package directions tell you.
-When the noodles are done, drain and rinse well with cold water, using your fingers to agitate the noodles.
+The noodles done, drain and rinse well with cold water, use your fingers to agitate the noodles.

 Drain off as much water as possible.